-Where the franchisor's market share exceeds 30 per cent, or the franchise arrangements contain other vertical restraints such as exclusive distribution or non-compete obligations, these obligations will be assessed in line with the analyses set out above (see questions 21 and 33).
+Where either the franchisor or franchisee market share exceeds 30 per cent, or where the franchise arrangements contain other vertical restraints such as exclusive distribution or non-compete obligations, these obligations will be assessed in line with the analyses set out above (see questions 23 and 37).

-37 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most-favoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed.
-Would the analysis differ where the buyer commits to 'most favoured' terms in favour of the supplier?
+41 Explain how a supplier's warranting to the buyer that it will supply the contract products on the terms applied to the supplier's most-favoured customer or that it will not supply the contract products on more favourable terms to other buyers is assessed.